PKI Certificate Issuer

 • signer-key-name: The CA private key which contains the root certificate to be used for certificate signing

-• ttl: The time (in seconds) to the expiration of the certificate
+• ttl: The time to live of the issued certificates supported units are s,m,h,d

-• destination-path: A path in Akeyless to save generated certificates, to work with automatic expiration events.
+• destination-path: A path in Akeyless to save generated certificates using the issued certs under this path, to work with advanced features and events.
+Required for CRL

 • expiration-event-in: How many days before the expiration of the certificate would you like to be notified.
 To specify multiple events, use the argument multiple times: --expiration-event-in 30 --expiration-event-in 60 to get events 60 and 30 days in advance.